 8. Dirty or dusty sewing machine: A dirty or dusty sewing machine can also cause jams.
 Be sure to clean your machine regularly according to the manufacturer’s instructions.

-9. Sewing on too thick of a layer: If you are sewing on multiple layers of fabric, be sure that each layer is thin enough to fit under the presser foot.
+9. Sewing on too thick of a layer: If you are sewing on multiple layers of fabric, ensure each layer is thin enough to fit under the presser foot.
 If not, it can cause the machine to jam.
-If you are sewing thick/tough fabric often you may want to upgrade your equipment to a heavy-duty machine.
+If you are sewing thick/tough fabric, you may often want to upgrade your equipment to a heavy-duty machine.

-10. Defective sewing machine: Finally, a defective sewing machine can also cause jams.
-If you are having frequent issues with your machine, be sure to take it to a qualified repair person for diagnosis and repairs.
+10. Defective sewing machine: A defective sewing machine can cause jams.
+If you are having frequent issues with your machine, take it to a qualified repair person for diagnosis and repairs.

 How to Thread a Sewing Machine Properly

-Most sewing machines come with a manual that will have diagrams and instructions on how to thread the machine.
+Most sewing machines come with a manual with diagrams and instructions on threading the machine.
 Some online tutorials and videos can be helpful.
 Here is a brief overview of the steps involved in threading a sewing machine:

 1. Start by winding the bobbin.
 It is typically done by inserting the empty bobbin onto the spindle, then holding the end of the thread and turning the handwheel to wind it around the bobbin.